arcilli/investsuite-api-docs/docs/robo/optimization.md

 `portfolio_update->reasons->portfolio_update_constraint_value` | The value of the portfolio update constraint. | `number` | 0.9 | yes
 `portfolio_update->reasons->portfolio_constraint_id` | The id of the corresponding portfolio constraint. | `string` | holdings.cash | yes
 `creation_datetime` | The date and time the first version of the entity was created. | `date-time` | 2025-06-04T15:23:15.328252+00:0 | yes

+#### Share Price

+The Orders part contains an `expected_share_price` and `expected_transaction_cost`.
+Since the Optimization process is inherently asynchronous, the share price may fluctuate.

+We therefore recommend to include an Optimizer [Policy](policy.md) that always hold a small percentage in cash, to cover price fluctuations.

+Do explicitly check the price difference in the middleware.

+Should the price difference be to great, or insufficient cash be available (due to bigger than expected price difference), update the Transaction with a `NOT_EXECUTED` status.

 #### Quantity type